-Levels of Progress 1 - 4: Use these levels to determine your students' prerformance on the Student and Classroom Performance Charts provided in the back of this guide.
+Levels of Progress 1 - 4: Use these levels to determine your students' performance on the Student and Classroom Performance Charts provided in the back of this guide.

-- Level 1: Student is unable to recognize or use the pattern(s) that have been taught. - Level 2: Student is able to recognize and use the patterns that have been taught with teacher help. - Level 3: Student is able to recognize and use the patterns that have been taught independently most of the time. - Level 4: Student is able to recognize and use the patterns that have been taught independently and with ease.
+- Level 1: Student is unable to use the pattern(s) that have been taught. - Level 2: Student is able to use the patterns that have been taught with teacher help. - Level 3: Student is able to use the patterns that have been taught independently most of the time. - Level 4: Student is able to use the patterns that have been taught independently and with ease.